 December Tour Scripts

 Will be found here ...

 Docent Tour Tickets

 You will receive one docent ticket for each shift you work.
-In January, docents receive 1 ticket for working 2 hours and 2 tickets for working the full 4 hour shift.
 Tickets may be picked up at your assigned house during tour hours on either tour day.
 Unused tickets for previous tours in the same season may be exchanged for a later tour.
 Docent tickets do not include Conch Train seating during the January tour.